star drawing

 by Marcy Harris

-If I could pick one thing from another Zingerman’s business to eat for the rest of my life, it would be the Nashville Fried Pie we get in from Zingerman’s Bakehouse.
+If I could pick one thing made by another Zingerman’s business to eat for the rest of my life, it would be the Nashville Fried Hand Pie we get in from Zingerman’s Bakehouse.
 The first time I ever tried one, I made up a little dance to go with it.
-Yep, it’s that good.
-Warm, buttery, flaky crust, luscious fruit spilling out into pools of melting vanilla Creamery Gelato… Oh.
+Yep, they are that good.
+Warm, buttery, flaky crust, luscious fruit spilling out into pools of melting Zingerman’s Vanilla Gelato… Oh.
 Em.
 Gee.
-Any pie from the Bakehouse is amazing, but these are super special because they are a hand pie instead of a slice from a bigger pie.
-A perfectly crimped little package, they are great for carrying to work, to school, or to hold while dancing in sheer glee over their deliciousness.
+Any pie from the Bakehouse is the best of the best, but these are super special because they are formed into perfectly crimped little packages—just right for carrying to work, to school, or to hold while dancing in sheer glee over it’s deliciousness.

 The legend lives on.

-At the Bakehouse, they are made with the same all-butter crust they use for their whole pies, and the filling varies by season.
-Cherry, apple, jumbleberry… They are all amazing, whether they are hot out of the fryer or cooled to room temperature.
-They’ve become become quite popular on our dessert menu, and we encourage you to come try them for yourself!
+The Bakehouse makes these babies with the same all-butter crust they use for their whole pies, and the filling varies by season—Cherry or Jumbleberry.
+Hand pies are amazing on their own, whether they are hot out of the fryer or cooled to room temperature, and even better with a scoop of Zingerman’s Gelato.
+Come try one for yourself, exclusively here at the Roadhouse!